cideM/heist_getting_started/README.md

+# Trying (and Failing) to Use Heist

+This repository was created to accompany [this short series of blog posts](https://www.fbrs.io/tags/heist-journal/).

 ## Getting Started

 If you have Nix you can do `nix develop` followed by `cabal run`.
 If you don't have Nix, you can also just run `cabal run` granted that GHC is available.
 At the time of writing I'm using GHC 9.4.6.